How a Friend Helped Me

 |Workshop Practice II||C|

 Having scored all A's in my high school KCSE exams, I became disturbed by those JKUAT first semester grades, especially the D in Chemistry.
 And I think that D was well-deserved given the trouble I had in understanding the subject which we were taught by an abrasive and commanding lecturer named Oyaro.
-Like Oyaro taught us a structure of the atom that was radically different from the simple one I had learnt in high school.
-For me, understanding the structure of the atom that Oyaro taught us felt like I was learning Greek.
+I remember Oyaro teaching us a structure of the atom that was radically different from the simple one I had learnt in high school.
+For me, understanding the structure of the atom that Oyaro taught us felt as though I was learning Greek.

 Those first semester results were a rude awakening that I wasn't as brilliant as I had perceived myself.
 And they forced me to change my plans of applying to MIT as a transfer student and instead chose to re-apply as a freshman.

-My second semester results at JKUAT were even worse because I failed in Material Science.
+My second semester results at JKUAT were even worse because I flunked a subject called Material Science.
 And I am thinking I failed in the subject because its comprehension required that I had understood the structure of the atom that Oyaro had taught us the previous semester.
-Given the trouble with which I have said I had in understanding Chemistry, little wonder that I failed in Material Science which I failed again when the university asked me to repeat the exam - a further proof that JKUAT is for brilliant guys.
+Given the trouble with which I have said I had in understanding Chemistry, little wonder that I failed Material Science again when the university asked me to repeat the exam - a further proof that JKUAT is for brilliant guys.
 See?

 Those results notwithstanding, I treasure the experiences I had during my two-year stint at JKUAT.
 First, I had the opportunity to study with seven former students of Alliance High School in the Eletronics & Computer Engineering Class of '11.
 I had read that Alliance sent a larger number of students to top American colleges than any other high school in Kenya did, which I still think is the case.
 That's why I felt honoured to school side-by-side with those seven former students of Alliance High School.

 Secondly, I loved JKUAT because it was close to such big urban areas as Thika and Nairobi yet it was pristine enough to offer a rural environment that made me stay in touch with nature.
-As I wrote in my previous story in this lovely website of mine, I enjoyed roaming in JKUAT's bucolic fields to read and reflect.
+I enjoyed roaming in JKUAT's bucolic fields to read and reflect.

 Lastly, I came to love JKUAT hospital, a spacious well-protected one-storey building, where I was admitted twice after I went bonkers due to the hard times I underwent while trying to cope with poor grades in class, failure to get accepted at MIT among other issues.
-So much did I love JKUAT hospital because of its cleanliness and the friendliness of its staff that I later on sometimes wished I could get sick again so that I could get admitted back to the hospital where I had been looked after like an infant baby.
+So much did I love JKUAT hospital because of its cleanliness and the friendliness of its staff that later on, I would sometimes wish I could get sick again so that I could get admitted back to the hospital where I had been looked after like an infant baby.

 Given an opportunity to meet the current JKUAT vice-chancellor, I would advise her to partner with the university's neighbouring communities (like the way Yale University does with New Haven) to seek solutions for those two shortcomings because the university's reputation is inextricably intertwined with the wellness of its neighbouring communities.
 That's all I am saying.